scopplestone/piclas-testing/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 For the `Chung-Everhart-cosine` distribution, in the case of 2 or more secondaries, we are currently sampling each energy independently, which can result in an energy addition and thus energy conservation violation.
 An output to monitor the percentage of violations and energy addition as a percentage of the impact energy per SEE event can be enabled through `CalcEnergyViolationSEE = T`.

-For a simulation using variable particle weights (`Part-vMPF = T`) as described in Section {ref}`sec:split-merge`, the models 3, 4 and 12 support the emission of only a single secondary, weighted according to the calculated yield.
+For a simulation using variable particle weights (`Part-vMPF = T`) as described in Section {ref}`sec:split-merge`, the models 3, 4, 12, and 13 support the emission of only a single secondary, weighted according to the calculated yield.
 This feature can be enabled per boundary:

     Part-Boundary1-SurfMod-vMPF = T

+Additional parameters, which can be utilized per boundary for models 3, 4, 12, and 13 are

+    Part-Boundary1-SurfMod-SubtractWorkFunction = .FALSE.       !
+Default: .TRUE.
+    Part-Boundary1-SurfMod-ReflectElectron      = .TRUE.        !
+Default: .FALSE.

+The first parameter allows to disable the subtraction of the work function from the incident electron energy.
+The second parameter can be used to utilize the yield function as a probability for a reflection if the incident energy is lower than the work function.

 #### Model 3/4